ivishalchaubey/kubix-backend/EXPLORE_API_GUIDE.md

 - Gets the user's selected categories (stored in `categoryIds`)
 - Finds all courses that have at least one matching category
 - Deduplicates courses (in case a course matches multiple user categories)
-- Returns courses with university information and categoryId populated
+- Returns courses with university information, categoryId, and parentCategoryId populated

 **Search Fields:**